Skip to content

 How does blood pressure relate to your health?

-Having high blood pressure puts you at increased risk of a host of other heart issues, including aneurysms, heart attacks, stroke, and heart disease.4
+Having high blood pressure puts you at increased risk of a host of other heart issues, including aneurysms, heart attacks, and stroke.4

 This is because hypertension damages the lining of your arteries, making them less elastic.
 Over time, this can cause plaque to build up and narrow arterial walls.

-But since other organs depend on your heart, hypertension also increases the risk of many other health conditions, such as:
+But since other organs depend on your heart, hypertension also increases the risk of many other health problems, such as:

 While hypertension comes with numerous risks, many people don’t even realize they have it.
 High blood pressure is dubbed the “silent killer,” because it typically has no symptoms.
 That’s why it’s so important to monitor your blood pressure regularly.